Install a Vehicle Data Device using a Y-cable

-2. Unmount the vehicle’s OBD-II port
+Step 5.
+Unmount the vehicle’s OBD-II port

 You might need to remove the dash panel to remove the OBD-II port.
-Improper removal can damage your vehicle.
-If you are unfamiliar with either of these processes, consult with someone with experience.

 Warning: Use extreme caution when you unmount the vehicle's OBD-II port.
 Putting stress on the wires or otherwise damaging the port can cause performance issues with the vehicle.

-3. Attach core connector to mounting adapter
+Step 6.
+Attach core connector to mounting adapter

 Make sure you choose the correct mounting adapter before attaching it to the core connector.
 Once attached, the parts are very difficult to take apart.